Why you “NEED” to ski the French Alps!

 Nobody does it BIGGER

 France’s interconnected ski resorts have created the biggest skiing in Europe and the globe for that matter.
 Les Trois Vallées’ is three major ski resorts, linking Courchevel, Méribel, and Val Thorens to bring you 600 kilometers of skiing all on one ticket, totally interconnected by ski lifts and trails.
 Espace Killy – which includes Val D’Isere and Tignes combines for vast skiing as well.
 Paradiski, the 3rd largest, encompasses La Plagne and Les Arcs – and a dozen ski villages at varying altitudes.
 Portes Du Soleil borders France and Switzerland linking 12 villages!
-Grand Massif is actually five ski resorts linked by 67 lifts – the 4th largest in France.
+But there are big mountain high-elevation ski resorts without the big name, which we love to discover, like Serre Chevalier and Val Cenis. with smaller, more quaint villages.

 Proximity of French Skiing

-France is home to many of the top ski resorts in the world, Courchevel, Meribel, Val Thorens, Val D’Isère, Tignes, Chamonix, Les Arcs, La Plagne, and many more lesser known ski resorts like Megeve, Avoriaz, Morgine, Grand Massif’s Samoens and Flaine.
+France is home to many of the top ski resorts in the world, Courchevel, Meribel, Val Thorens, Val D’Isère, Tignes, Chamonix, Les Arcs, La Plagne, and many more lesser known ski resorts like Megeve, Avoriaz, Grand Massif’s Samoens, Serre Chevalier and Val Cenis.
 Flying into Geneva you have dozens of ski resort within an hour or two drive, bus or train.

 High Capacity Lifts

-France is the king of big ski lifts.
+France is the king of big ski lifts, some old, some new.
 You will ride funiculars that tunnel up through mountains, 100+ person trams, 30-passenger gondolas, six and eight-pack high-speed chairs, and the occasional low tech but reliable poma.
-Val Thorens for example is a showcase of SAMENS lifts.
 The queues can be long, but typically move swiftly, pay attention – things can get aggressive.
+And French lift attendants are often smoking cigarettes, not worrying about you or the queue.

 Haute French Cuisine, aka: Fondue with a view…